LedgerHQ/cargo-ledger/README.md

 Note that `cargo`'s dependency resolver may behave differently when installing, and you may end up with errors.
 In order to fix those and force usage of the versions specified in the tagged `Cargo.lock`, append `--locked` to the above commands.

-### Setting up custom targets

-The preferred method is to have all custom target files (`nanos.json`, `nanox.json` and `nanosplus.json`) in a separate folder, and set an environment variable called `LEDGER_TARGETS` pointing to this folder.

-`cargo ledger` will check for this environment variable (or default to "" if it is empty) to fetch the current target specification.

 ## Usage